Terms and Conditions

 5.2 Termination by Customer

-Suspension of use, revocation of platform access, or non-payment shall not constitute termination.
+Suspension of Services, non-use of Services, revocation of access, or non-payment shall not constitute termination of this Agreement.

 5.3 Termination Due to Dissatisfaction

-If a Customer is dissatisfied with the results of the Services, the Customer may request a formal performance review only after the first sixty (60) days of the active Service term have elapsed.
+Customer may request a formal performance review only after the first sixty (60) days of the active Service Term have elapsed.

-Upon receipt of a valid request, Eva and the Customer will schedule a performance alignment meeting within a commercially reasonable time to review performance conditions, align expectations, and define commercially reasonable and achievable KPIs based on current account data, platform constraints, and the scope of Services.
+Upon receipt of a valid request, the Parties shall schedule a performance alignment discussion within a commercially reasonable time to review performance conditions, align expectations, and define reasonable and achievable performance benchmarks based on available data, platform constraints, and the scope of Services.

-The thirty (30) day cure period shall commence on the calendar date on which such meeting occurs.
+The thirty (30) day cure period shall commence on the date of such meeting.

-Any projections, estimates, or forecasts presented during the sales process, proposal stage, or pre-contract discussions are illustrative only and do not constitute guarantees, warranties, or contractual commitments.
+Any projections, estimates, or forecasts provided during the sales process or prior to execution of this Agreement are illustrative only and do not constitute guarantees or contractual commitments.

 5.4 Platform Access and Continuity of Services

-Customer shall provide and maintain all access, credentials, permissions, data, and authorizations reasonably required for Company to perform the Services, including access to marketplace, advertising, analytics, finance, and related systems including but not limited to Amazon, Walmart, Shopify, TikTok, Google, Meta, Target, and other platforms used in connection with the Services.
+Customer shall provide and maintain all access, credentials, permissions, data, and authorizations reasonably required for Company to perform the Services, including but not limited to access to marketplace, advertising, analytics, finance, and related systems such as Amazon, Walmart, Shopify, TikTok, Google, Meta, Target, and any other platforms used in connection with the Services.

 Customer shall not revoke, restrict, suspend, or otherwise impair such access during the Term except for documented security or legal compliance reasons.

-If Customer restricts or revokes required access, Company shall provide written notice requesting restoration of such access.
+If Customer revokes, restricts, or impairs required access, Company shall provide written notice requesting restoration of such access.
 Customer shall restore such access within five (5) business days of receipt of such notice.

 If Customer fails to restore access within such period, Company may suspend the affected Services in whole or in part.

-Any reinstatement of access after suspension shall not relieve Customer of payment obligations accrued during the period of restricted access.
+Any reinstatement of access after suspension shall not relieve Customer of payment obligations accrued during the period of restricted or impaired access.

 For Amazon Reimbursement and Vendor Recovery Services specifically, if required platform or data access is revoked or restricted such that Company cannot perform recovery activities during the Term or committed service period, Company may calculate the average monthly service value based on the preceding twelve (12) months of serviced invoices related to such recovery services.
 Company may then invoice Customer an amount equal to three (3) months of such average monthly service value as liquidated damages reflecting lost recovery opportunity and service disruption.
 Customer acknowledges that such amount represents a reasonable estimate of damages and not a penalty.